rancherfederal/longhorn-demo/docs/backup.md

 kubectl port-forward -n longhorn-demo svc/web 8080:80
 ```

-Then visit http://localhost:8080 and you should see the restored website with its original date intact:
+Then visit http://localhost:8080 and you should see the restored website with its original data intact:

 ![restored website](static/restored_website.png)